| || |

 3) Public Service Announcement - Students produce ad campaigns (posters, school announcement, play, and/or movie) that inform about the effects excess nitrates, phosphates, and/or chlorine have on the local watershed.

-CA Content Standards: Keepin' It Clean Program State Standards
+CA Content Standards (NGSS & CCCS): Keepin' It Clean Program State Standards

 Teacher's Manual: Investigating Vernal Pools